Welcome to the World of Classes in JavaScript!

 In JavaScript, a class is a blueprint for creating objects.
 Think of it like a recipe for making a cake.
 You can use the recipe (class) to create multiple cakes (objects) with different flavors and toppings.

-Step 2: Add Properties to the Car
+Step 2: Add Properties to the Car Class

-properties to our Car
+Let's add the make, model, and year properties to our Car class:

 class Car { constructor(make, model, year) { this.make = make; this.model = model; this.year = year; }}